Motion to Adorn

 Please rise as Judge John Hodgman enters the courtroom and presents his verdict.

+So first of all, let me say what a pleasure it's been to get to know both of you.
 And I really have to lay down my first ruling very severely right up top, which is to say that,

-Brandon, you deserve to feel joy.
+Brannon, you deserve to feel joy.
+I hate to say that.

 You're a very, you're a very, I think that Anna would agree with me in saying that you're a very special person.

+You're a very special, high-kicking gremlin.
 You obviously devote a lot of yourself to your friends and maintaining those friendships.

-And also, that you devote yourself to civic enterprise, I think is very admirable.
+And also, that you devote yourself to civic enterprise, I think, is very admirable.

 And I think that despite what you're trying to convey, in fact, you do have an aesthetic.